codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

 ## Setting up the Project

-With our requirements in place, we can get started setting them up to work as needed for our web file project.
+With our requirements in place, we can get started setting them up to work as needed for our game catalogue project.

 ### Creating a New Repo

 We need a place to store our code from which [Code Capsules](https://codecapsules.io) can deploy to a Capsule.

 Head over to [GitHub](https://github.com) and create a new repo.
 We're calling it _game-api_ here, but you can give it any name.
 Choose a **Node** `.gitignore` file to get started.
-Then clone the new Github repo onto your computer and navigate to that directory in terminal (or command prompt, if you're on Windows).
+Then clone the new GitHub repo onto your computer and navigate to that directory in a terminal (or command prompt, if you're on Windows).

 ### Initialising the Base Project